jlevy/lft/README.md

 [^whyfast]: A reasonable question is, why is good engineering mean building things
     quickly?
 Isn't it more important to build them right?

-    There are two answers: One a business reason: if you don't build it quickly, someone else might, and you may not have a successful product or company.
+    There are two answers.
+    One is a business reason: if you don't build it quickly, someone else might, and you may not have a successful product or company.
     But there's an equally important and subtle reason: building more quickly means you learn more quickly in the process of exploring solutions.
     Engineering is exploration.
     And exploration is directly powered by learning.
     This is the real reason for the classic startup advice to ship fast and iterate.